-Drive continuously towards operational excellence.
+Drive operational excellence.

-We are bringing best practices focused on Lean manufacturing and Six Sigma with an investment mindset to deliver manufacturing productivity improvements.
-These efforts will facilitate innovation and new product development, helping us drive sales growth and strengthen product margins.
-Effective capital investments and efficiencies at our facilities will allow us to drive down costs, which can fund additional productivity initiatives and continued investment in product development.
+We are bringing best practices focused on Lean manufacturing with an investment mindset to deliver manufacturing productivity improvements.
+We expect these efforts will facilitate innovation and new product development, helping us drive sales growth and improve product margins.
+Productivity improvements at our facilities should allow us to drive down costs, which can fund additional manufacturing initiatives and continued investment in product development.